|

 whip" to her instructor.
 Tell me more.
 A

-potential pitching speed because they haven't concentrated on
+fastest potential pitching speed because they haven't concentrated

 release point.
 We pitching instructors typically encourage new